-Everyone knows that playing sport can be an important part of leading a healthy lifestyle, but before you go off and start playing a physical contact sport, it is highly advised you arm yourself with a fitted mouth guard to safeguard your teeth.
+Everyone knows that playing sport can be an important part of leading a healthy lifestyle, but before you go off and start playing a physical contact sport, it is highly advised you arm yourself with a dentist fitted mouth guard to safeguard your teeth.

 Sports Medicine Australia and the Australian Dental Association recommend wearing a sport teeth guard regardless of whether the sport played is considered a ‘contact sport’ or not.

-Why shouldn’t I just get cheap mouth guards over the counter?
+Why shouldn’t I just get cheap mouth guards over-the-counter?

-As far as studies go, various studies have concluded that a custom fit mouth guard does not affect performance, while over the counter, cheap mouth guards in some cases do, due to discomfort and/or breathing difficulties caused.
+As far as studies go, various have concluded that a custom fit mouth guard does not affect performance, while over-the-counter, cheap mouth guards in some cases do, due to causing discomfort and/or breathing difficulties.